xuwenyihust/lunaticlog/README.md

 # Lunaticlog
-A mock HTTP log generator, use it to test if your monitor can survive under the log spikes.
+Lunaticlog is a mock HTTP log generator package, use it to test if your monitor can survive under different conditions.

+## Documentation
+Lunaticlog's documentation can be found on https://xuwenyihust.github.io//lunaticlog/.

+## Overview
+Lunaticlog can generate logs with customized contents.
+The log traffic can also be configured.

 ## Supported Log Format
 What kinds of log formats does it support now?